Nickrader/commandcenter/README.md

 $ VERBOSE=1 cmake --build . --parallel

 # Launch the bot with the specified path to a SC2 map.
-# Warning: The CommandCenter/bin/BotConfig.txt file must be in the same directory as the .exe to run properly
+# Warning: The CommandCenter/bin/BotConfig.txt file must be in the same directory as the executable to run properly
 $ bin/Debug/CommandCenter Ladder2019Season3/AcropolisLE.SC2Map
 ```